Maine Newspapers Challenge Rule Concealing Electronic Court Records

 On the other side of the action are James Glessner, the head administrator of Maine’s courts, and Peter Schleck, who is head clerk in Penobscot County Superior Court.

 Checking the new civil complaints is an age-old part of the reporter’s job on the court beat.
-The new complaints contain the stuff of news — from political disputes with national importance to small slice-of-life stories the fill the inside pages of newspapers and are often the most widely read.
+The new complaints contain the stuff of news — from political disputes with national importance to small slice-of-life stories the fill the inside pages and are often the most widely read.

 In Maine over the last year, civil suits have been filed over ranked-choice voting in the November elections, the state’s refusal to adjust voter registration rules for seniors during the pandemic, the death of a dog trapped in a car as a ferry sank, the collapse of the roof cage of a woman’s Toyota when she hit a moose, a lobster fisherman whose insurer refuses to pay for his boat’s blown-out motor and an incident at the Penobscot Theatre Company where a Mace prop sprayed the real thing on an actor during a live performance.